mikeyhodl/implementation-guides/netverify/netverify-screening.md

 On this page, you will be asked to

-- Select search profile name
+- Select search profile ID
 - Select source list by type and/or location
 - Select group